leto/writing/blog_posts/parrot/m0_meeting.md

 done.
 We hadn't really thought about that, so it lead to some fruitful conversation about how PBC is currently merged, what it does wrong, and how M0 can do it less wronger.

+We then talked about what exactly a "Continuation" in M0 means, and tried to clear up some definitions between what is actually meant by Context, State and Continuation.

+chromatic++ also mentioned that an optional optimization for the GC would be for it to create a memory pool specificically to store Continuations, since they will be heavily used and many of them will be short-lived.
+We are filing this under "good to know and we will do that when we get there."

+Next we turned to concurrency, including how we would emulate the various concurrency models of the languages we want to support, such as Python's GIL.
+We decided that M0 will totally ignorant of concurrency concepts, since it is a "magical" concept that will be implemented at a higher level.
+We have started to refer to the level above M0 as M1 and everything above M0 as M1+.

+Allison also mentioned that their were many innovations and optimizations possible in storing isolated register sets for each Continuation (a.k.a call frame).
+This area of Parrot may yield some interesting surprises and perhaps some publishable findings.

+We all agreed that M0 should be as ignorant about the GC as possible, but the GC will most likely learn about M0 as optimizations are implemented.
+The pluggability of our GC's were also talked about. allison++ raised the question "Are pluggable GC's easier to maintain/implement if they are only pluggable at compile-time?"
+Indeed, they probably are, but then we run into the issue that our current "make fulltest" runs our test suite under differnt GC's, which would require multiple compiles for a single test suite. chromatic++ made a suggestion that we could instead make GC's pluggable at link-time (which would require a decent about of reorganization) which would still allow devs to easily test different GC's without recompiling all of Parrot. chromatic++'s estimate is that removing runtime pluggability of GC's would result in an across the board speed improvement of 5%.

+This conversation then turned toward the fact that M0 bytecode might depend on what GC was used when it was generated, because of